-The department 'Computer Graphical Systems' at HPI is dedicated to research and development in IT Systems Engineering, and is related to visual computing, visual analytics and AI on abstract data.
+The department 'Computer Graphical Systems' at HPI is dedicated to research and development in Digital Engineering and IT-Systems Engineering, focusing on information visualization, visual analytics, visual computing.
 Our research topics include:

-- Geospatial AI: Segmentation, classification, semantic interpretation, 3D reconstruction, and real-time visualization of 3D geospatial data, in particular, 3D point clouds.
+- Geospatial Analysis, Geovisualization & Geospatial AI: Segmentation, classification, semantic interpretation, 3D reconstruction, and real-time visualization of 3D geospatial data, in particular, 3D point clouds.
 The goal is to enable the creation of geospatial digital twins based on sensored or modeled spatial data.
 Geospatial AI as arising scientific discipline combines technologies in spatial science, artificial intelligence, data mining, data visualzation and high-performance computing to extract knowledge from spatial big data.

-- Information Visualization & Information Cartography: Methods and techniques to visualize large-scale hierarchical and non-hierarchical abstract data by means of 3D information metaphors such as tree maps, topic maps, and information landscapes.
+- Information Visualization & Information Cartography: Methods and techniques to visualize large-scale hierarchical and non-hierarchical abstract data and geographic data by means of 3D information metaphors such as tree maps, topic maps, and information landscapes.

-- Real-Time 3D Rendering and Non-Photorealistic Rendering: GPU-affine algorithms and techniques for processing 3D geometric models, web-based 3D applications, and service-oriented 3D rendering.
+- Real-Time 3D Rendering and Non-Photorealistic Rendering: GPU-affine algorithms and techniques for visualizing complex 3D geometric models, web-based 3D applications, and service-oriented 3D rendering.